-Fumiko Hayashi has been mayor of Yokohama since 2009.
+Hayashi Fumiko has been mayor of Yokohama since 2009.
 Her previous roles include president of BMW Tokyo, president of Tokyo Nissan Auto Sales, and chairperson and CEO of the Japanese supermarket chain Daiei.
-In 2006, Forbes magazine named her 39th most powerful woman in the world, the highest for a Japanese woman.
-Ms. Hayashi is the president of the Mayors Association of Designated Cities in Japan and also serves as a member of the Council for Gender Equality of the Cabinet Office of Japan.
+In 2006, Forbes magazine named her 39th most powerful woman in the world, the highest ranking for a Japanese woman.
+Ms. Hayashi is the president of the Mayors Association of Designated Cities in Japan and the Chairperson of Japan Cruise Port Association.
 She has written several books on management and workforce relationships.

 The City of Yokohama has been recognised by the Japanese government for its advanced initiatives that aim to achieve the United Nations Sustainable Development Goals (SDGs) and was selected as an “SDGs Future City” in 2018.
 The city’s vision is to continue to create new value and prosperity through economy, culture, and art, revolving around the environment.
 The city has announced “Zero Carbon Yokohama,” a vision that aims to result in decarbonisation by 2050.
 Yokohama is working with stakeholders and residents to deliver “Yokohama Blue Carbon”, a carbon offsetting program using marine resources.